-The predators everyone is afraid of look very beautiful in the water.
+They are predators everyone is afraid of but they look very beautiful in the water.

-One of the largest flying birds on the planet (Wandering Albatross has a wing span of 3 meters).
-They are known for spending weeks in the ocean searching for food, often flying up to 1,000 kilometers from their nesting grounds.
+One of the largest flying birds on the planet (The wandering Albatross has a wing span of 3 meters).
+They are known for spending weeks in the ocean searching for food, often flying up to 1,000 kilometres from their nesting grounds.

 There is nothing fluffier than baby albatross.

-They spend weeks in their nests waiting for the parents to come back and feed them.
+They spend weeks in their nests waiting for their parents to come back and feed them.
 It takes more than a year to grow up and leave the nest.